-Well, let’s not forget how immunization plays the role of a strong fighter in fighting against any foreign body from entering into the body of normal person.
-Now, let’s put some lime light on maternal body and how this immunization plays vital role in during pregnancy.
+Well, let’s not forget how immunization plays the role of a strong fighter in fighting against any foreign body from entering into the body of a normal person.
+Now, let’s put some limelight on the maternal body and how this immunization plays a vital role during pregnancy.

-Vaccination during pregnancy is justified, when the prospect of exposure seems to be high and infection poses risk either to mother or fetus.
+Vaccination during pregnancy is justified when the prospect of exposure seems to be high and infection poses risk either to the mother or fetus.

 The Infectious Diseases Society of America and the American College of Obstetricians and Gynecologists have together published general guidelines for immunization of pregnant women.

 Providers must be aware of vaccinations that are given to a pregnant women on a regular basis namely: